-8. Organizational and Development Costs
+8. Organisational and Development Costs

-This is probably everyone's least favorite part of opening a restaurant, but it’s one of the most important.
+This is probably everyone's least favourite part of opening a restaurant, but it’s one of the most important.
 You'll definitely need to file and pay for your restaurant licenses and permits, make your insurance deposits, and make utility deposits for gas, electricity, and water.

 This might take up time as much as it does money, so start brushing up on the necessary licenses and permits you’ll need to open your restaurant.

 Price Range: €500 - €3,805 for licenses and €750 - €1,000 for insurance per year.

 First-time restaurant owners likely shouldn't dive in without some helping hands.
 A restaurant consultant — not to mention expert advice from professionals like architects, lawyers, and designers — would be wise to invest in for a strong start and opening of your restaurant.

 Price Range: €0- €60,000 can be ball-parked depending on whether you use professionals.

 Your technology stack that will allow your restaurant to run smoothly.
 All restaurants need a restaurant point of sale system and — depending on your concept — you'll likely need other features and technologies to help your restaurant go off without a hitch.